 Why, my soul, are you downcast?

-As an adult, a number of acquaintances have said things to me that frustrated more than helped.
-From my perspective as a conservative Christian, be wary of saying these three things to persons who are experiencing a major depressive episode.
+During my times of depression, several acquaintances have said things to me that frustrated me more than helped.
+As a conservative Christian, I can offer advice on how and what NOT to say to persons who are experiencing a major depressive episode.

 1. Have you been having your quiet time lately?

 A lady in my Sunday School class posed this question after I asked for prayer during a depressive episode.
-I told her that I had been consistently reading God’s Word and praying.
+I told her that I was consistently reading God’s Word and praying.
 Her nonverbal reaction indicated that she didn’t believe me.

 If depression correlates with stunted spiritual development, how do you explain the exceptional fruitful ministries of giants of the faith such as David Brainerd and Charles Spurgeon?